CanelaSoftware/cassiaDB_docs/docs/CheckInternetStatus.md

 ---

 ## Summary
 This command will check whether the client is connected to the internet, and set a global variable for the network status.
+It will attempt to connect to **_https://caneladb.com_**.

+* If the domain can be successfully reached, the internet status will be set to **true**.
-It will attempt to connect to https://caneladb.com -- if this domain is blocked, the internet status will be set to "false"
+* If this domain is unreachable, the internet status will be set to **false**.

 ## Inputs
 None